LumaRay/unistruct/README.md

 Hash references to parents up to the root are allowed, however to prevent cyclic references, algorithms that parse the tree should break on another branch parsing when they find themselves walking through the nodes they already parsed (e.g. by making parsed hashes' log) - the algorithms should continue to the next branch in this case.

-Multiple references to the same structure leaf are allowed, provided that no cyclical referencing is made.
+Multiple references to the same structure leaf are allowed, provided that parsing algorithms detect cyclic referencing and intelligenly skip this cases.

 Parent structure holders should only accept hash changes notifications from those children, who passes validation of their new JSON files/data objects.